Former Quarter Drop (FQD)

 - Submission of an FQD Petition does not guarantee it will be approved.

-- Students with F-1 Visa status should meet with an adviser in the Center for International Education (CIE) to be apprised of any Visa status changes due to FQD approval.
+- Students with F-1 Visa status should meet with an adviser in the International Student Services Office to be apprised of any Visa status changes due to FQD approval.

 - Students submitting an FQD Petition within two weeks of the end of the quarter should first consider requesting an “I” (Incomplete) grade from instructors.